GoldenStack/overscore/ROADMAP.md

 perspective, they might be considered as just syntax sugar.
 Thus, the macro- instructions can kind of be thought of as macros.

+Ideally, all operations are dependent on the word size, not the minimum addressable size.

 Implementation tactics may include macro-operation fusion.

 ## Minimum addressable size of one bit